hrad-h/c1/docs/4-cadanac/README.md

 #### Inter Organization Collaboration

-Cadanac permits the following Collaboration Groups
+Cadanac permits the following Collaboration Groups.
+Each group is assigned to a different Channel.

 - Regulators + HostLocation Providers
 - Regulators + HostHealth Providers